CudaSlayer/cudaslayer.github.io/posts/matrix-basics.md

-# Matrix Multiplication, Affine Maps, and Matrix Calculus (For Everyone)

 > Goal: Understand how matrices multiply, how affine transformations act on points, and how to differentiate matrix expressions — with proper mathematical notation that still feels approachable.

 ## 1) Vectors, Matrices, and Shapes